Nucor Skyline

 FLATTENING

-The coil strip is fed into the flattener through a roll strand, and the coil set is eliminated.
+The strip of coil is introduced into the flattener through a roll strand and the coil set is removed.

 As the coil continues to move through the straightener, the leading and trailing edges of the strip are trimmed in preparation for butt welding – coil to coil.